 Rossford is a somewhat small city located in the state of Ohio.
 With a population of 6,316 people and two constituent neighborhoods, Rossford is the 236th largest community in Ohio.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Rossford is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Rossford is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Rossford who work in office and administrative support (10.94%), management occupations (8.76%), and healthcare (8.65%).
+There are especially a lot of people living in Rossford who work in management occupations (10.64%), office and administrative support (10.18%), and sales jobs (7.37%).

-Being a small city, Rossford does not have a public transit system used by locals to get to and from work.
+Rossford is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Rossford in 2018 was $34,312, which is upper middle income relative to Ohio and the nation.
-This equates to an annual income of $137,248 for a family of four.
+The per capita income in Rossford in 2018 was $35,093, which is wealthy relative to Ohio, and upper middle income relative to the rest of the US.
+This equates to an annual income of $140,372 for a family of four.
 However, Rossford contains both very wealthy and poor people as well.

 The most common language spoken in Rossford is English.
 Other important languages spoken here include Portuguese and Spanish.